-There comes a point, though, where you’re going way beyond COBOL and things start to become absolutely amazing.
+There comes a point though, way beyond COBOL, where things start to become absolutely amazing.
 Once you’re in the realm of mechanical computers and valve resistors, there’s something wizard-like about the people who keep these systems ticking over (often literally) in a practical setting.

 A dependence on punchcards is the hallmark of the archetypal old-fashioned computer.
 If you want to portray the fifties, you can simply show footage of an outsized mainframe and thirty immaculate clerks shuffling punchcards and your work is complete.
 Alternatively, a shot of a Jacquard loom might be all it takes to set a film in the early 19th century.